rahulbhadani/AOSim2/README.md

 I will eventually provide a more complete manual and tutorial.
 I don't include a GUI because I am a strong believer in the power of a consise descriptive language over gratuitous pictograms. (http://catb.org/esr/writings/unix-koans/gui-programmer.html)

-I am developing this as my own personal tool as my needs evolve.
+I am developing this as my own personal toolbox as my needs change.
 I have used it to model many interesting physical situations that would have been very difficult otherwise.
 I have also used it to explore physical situations that have led to important theoretical insights.

 I also recently have looked at what I can do with AOSim2 in comparison with commercial software from dedicated wave optics modeling